-  Upon opening of the Replika XT, we can see a really straightforward and if I might say, a nice looking interface.
+Upon opening of the Replika XT, we can see a straightforward and if I might say, a nice looking interface.

 ~ Drum Loop – Processed with Replika Xt 1

 In the second example, I chose to make something unorthodox when it comes to delay effects.
 I started with the analog mode with a bit of distortion.
 After that, I added a very short double delay with maximum feedback.
 In the end, the signal is processed with the frequency shifter effect on which I have automated the shift (or the frequency) parameter.
-The end result sounds like an uplifter which you can hear in the following example.
+Consequently, the result sounds like an uplifter which you can hear in the following example.

 ~Drum Loop – Processed with Replika Xt 2